RicoP/webgl.d.ts/README.md

 It's important to notice that the second parameter of getContext is mandatory so TypeScript can figure out that you want a WebGLContext and not a Canvas2DContext.

+This is a free library under the MIT license.
+I would love to hear from you when you use this lib :)

 LICENSE
 =======